TheArkive/ahk-pi/README.md

 If you need a version of Window Spy for AHK v2 go to [this thread](https://www.autohotkey.com/boards/viewtopic.php?f=83&t=72333) on AHK forums.

 This is a portable install manager.
-This script is meant to be run compiled, and is only meant to work with the `.zip` archives.
-It is written in AHKv2.
+This script is meant to be run compiled, and is only meant to work with the `.zip` archives of AutoHotkey, NOT the setup EXE versions.
+It is written in AHK v2.
 If you run this as a script, switch to AHK v1, close, and try to reopen the script, it will not work.
 For best results, please comipile, or use the included precompiled EXE(s).

 This program is now compiled as 32-bit only, and will write to the 64-bit side of the registry when on a 64-bit system.